 Efforts to collaborate have, so far, been ad hoc.
 Building joint projects (such as the policy field trip) with ‘real’ cooperation and sharing of workload could contribute to better alignment.

-In the long-term, ideas were shared to revamp the project selection and support process, to link it better to policy priorities, and acknowledge the reducing interest in “random” projects detached from policy priorities.
+Strong idea and recommendation that gained consensus: revamp the project selection and support process, to link it better to policy priorities, and acknowledge the reducing interest in “random” projects detached from policy priorities.

+[a word on switching to a “permanent” call for projects, instead of a yearly one with strong and hard deadlines?
+I.e. main change in the process].
+Will also need to review the selection process (3 times a year? ; more flexible?)

 Finding projects can be done in different ways depending on the degree of specificity of what is sought, and the degree of advancement of our thinking and knowledge of the ecosystem on specific issues.
 Open calls can serve as “trawlers” bringing in many different fish, while more targeted outreach can serve as “harpoon fishing” when we know what we want.
 These tools could be deployed at different stages of the year for different topics.

 In fine, projects showcased in the Space for Solutions and supported by the SCUP could be drawn from a process similar to the current call for solutions, as well as from amongst policy coalition members.